apache/openwhisk-deploy-kube/docs/k8s-docker-for-mac.md

 #
 -->

-# Using Kubernetes in Docker for Mac for OpenWhisk
+# Deploying OpenWhisk on Kubernetes in Docker for Mac

 ## Overview